-BRIG Duncan attempts to consolidate his position whilst under attack from the Japanese.
+BRIG Herbert Duncan, Commander of the 45th Indian Infantry Brigade attempts to consolidate his position whilst under attack from the Japanese.
 Anderson’s counterattack sees the Japanese literally ‘running around in circles’.
-However the Japanese are also moving to cut of the lines of retreat.
+However, the Japanese are also moving to cut off the lines of retreat.

 The Japanese 3rd Air Brigade starts attacking the retreating troops, striking the Brigade HQ and killing many of the staff, and wounding BRIG Duncan, making Anderson the commander of the BDE Column.